Leek Cannelloni with Pumpkin and Ricotta Recipe

 - Place mushroom in food processor and pulse until small pieces.

-- Cook leek and garlic in frying pan on medium heat with some olive oil, until onion is cooked through.
+- Cook garlic in frying pan on medium heat with some olive oil, until onion is cooked through.
 Add mushroom and spinach and cook for further few mins.

 - Mash cooked pumpkin in medium bowl.
 Then stir through mushroom, onion, garlic and spinach mixture.
 Stir through basil and ricotta.